-We are skilled counselors, negotiators and litigators.
-Our goal is to protect your business and enforce intellectual property rights and defend companies and individuals from abusive copyright trolls & trademark bully tactics, and to further the interests of artists, authors, photographers, videographers, film makers, cartoonists, and other copyright holders.
+We are skilled counselors, negotiators, and litigators.
+Our goal is to protect your business and enforce intellectual property rights and defend companies and individuals from abusive copyright trolls & trademark bully tactics, and further the interests of artists, authors, photographers, videographers, filmmakers, cartoonists, and other copyright holders.

-We can also represent officers and directors facing federal copyright infringement liability, usually this is in response to a SIIA software audit, BSA software licensing issue, or an Autodesk audit (impacting mostly architects and engineers who use AutoCad software).
+We can also represent officers and directors facing federal copyright infringement liability, usually, this is in response to an SIIA software audit, BSA software licensing issue, or an Autodesk audit (impacting mostly architects and engineers who use AutoCAD software).